This easy paleo banana muffins recipe will make breakfast a breeze! These delicious muffins are gluten-free, dairy-free, and have no added sugar.

 Craving banana muffins but still have firm, green bananas?
 You can speed up the ripening process to take almost no time!

-Put the bananas in the oven and bakem them until the skins are a dark brown.
-This could take 30 minutes to an hour, depending on how green the bananas were to begin with.
+Put the bananas in the oven and bake them until the skins are dark brown.
+This could take 30 minutes to an hour, depending on how green the bananas were, to begin with.

 Allow the bananas to cool completely before making your muffin batter.
 Then, use them in the recipe just like bananas that have been sitting on the counter for days!

 How to Store Muffins

 Remove the muffins from the tins and allow them to cool completely before storing them loosely covered.